Surfboard Carbon Footprints + How to Reduce Your Impact

 How to reduce your surfboard carbon footprint

-Some shapers are looking to make boards from locally sourced and alternative materials in place of harmful, petroleum-based substances.
+Some shapers are looking to make sustainable surfboards from locally sourced and alternative materials in place of harmful, petroleum-based substances.
 Others are drawing on recycled materials (rather than virgin resources) in their workshops.

-But if surfers aren’t willing to pay for more sustainable surfboards or seek them out, these innovations won’t make an impact.
+But if surfers aren’t willing to pay for more eco-friendly surfboards or seek them out, these innovations won’t make an impact.

 - Rather than looking to replace a board when it’s broken, try and reduce the carbon footprint of its lifetime usage by carrying out maintenance and taking care of it in between surfs.